 - When you reach the starting point, tug on the thread to gather the circle into a rosette.
 Leave a hole in the middle of the yo-yo.

 - Distribute the gathers and secure the thread with a few backstitches, then make a knot for extra security.

 - Trim excess thread, re-knot and make another yo-yo.

 You might find that you don't need the marked line to turn the circles under for sewing.
 Try rotary cutting the circles, but use a special rotary template to help keep your fingers away from the blade.Continue to 3 of 3 below.

 03 of 03

 Sew Yo-Yos Together to Make a Yo-Yo Quilt

-- Arrange the yo-yos into rows and experiment with the layout until you find one you like.
+To create a yo-yo quilt, start by arranging the yo-yos into rows.
+Experiment with the layout until you find one you like.
+When you're ready:

 Yo-yos can be sewn to a large piece of fabric, then sandwiched with batting and bound around the edges.
 Either quilt or tie the piece.